The cost of travelling to Cambodia

 Bike rides in Cambodia

-It is also possible to rent bicycles in the tourist areas.
+It is also possible to rent bicycles in tourist areas.
 Allow $1 for a standard bike at Angkor, for example.
-For me, it’s the perfect way to leisurely discover the most beautiful sites of this country or to go to the white sandy beaches of the islands in the south of the country…
+For me, it is the perfect way to discover the most beautiful sites in this country at a leisurely pace, or to go to the white sandy beaches of the islands in the south of the country…

-That’s it, I think I’ve done a tour of the country’s transport systems.
+That’s it, I think I’ve covered the country’s transport systems.
 With this, you should have a good idea of what you’ll need to get around Cambodia.
-For the train, do not hesitate to get more up-to-date information on the opening dates for the Battambang to Phnom Penh line.
+For the train, don’t hesitate to look for more up-to-date information on the opening dates for the Battambang to Phnom Penh line.

 4 - Eating in Cambodia

-Here are some ideas of the prices you can expect to pay in this country for Cambodian food:
+Here are some price ideas you can expect to pay in this country for Cambodian food:

 - A bottle of water (2000 riels, or $0.6),